jenbuzz/ngx-metafrenzy/README.md

 # ngx-metafrenzy

-This angular library will provide help in dynamically setting the head tags (meta/link/title).
+This angular module will provide help in dynamically setting the head-tags such as meta/link/title.

 ## Requirements